Billboard (magazine): Early history

-In 1920, Donaldson made a controversial move by hiring African-American journalist James Albert Jackson to write a weekly column devoted to African-American performers.
+In 1920, Donaldson controversially hired black journalist James Albert Jackson to write a weekly column devoted to black performers.
 According to The Business of Culture: Strategic Perspectives on Entertainment and Media, the column identified discrimination against black performers and helped validate their careers.
 Jackson was the first black critic at a national magazine with a predominantly white audience.
 According to his grandson, Donaldson also established a policy against identifying performers by their race.
 Donaldson died in 1925.